apple/swift-numerics/Sources/BigIntModule/README.md

 * `LosslessStringConvertible`
 * `Codable`

+Finally, greatest common divisor (gcd), lowest common multiple (lcm), exponentiation (power), and square root operations are implemented provided for all `BinaryInteger` types, as are the modular multiplicative inverse and modular exponentiation operations.

 ## Implementation notes

 Internally, `BigInt` represents values by their signum function, significand, and exponent using the following notional formula: